Everest Base Camp Trek By Road Trip - 15 Days Itinerary and Cost

 Other expenses

-• Excess luggage charges for extra porter to carry extra luggage also any extra cost charged by airline for extra luggage.
-(A porter carries 20 kg in standard package with 10 kg per person as he carries for two people but in luxury package you are provide with porter each for 20 kg weight limit and for budget package no porter is provide only a guide who cannot carry loads for you)
+• Excess luggage charges for an extra porter to carry extra luggage and also any extra cost charged by the airline for extra luggage.
+(A porter carries 20 kg in standard package with 10 kg per person, as he carries for two people but in luxury package you are provide with a porter each for a 20 kg weight limit, and for budget package no porter is provided, only a guide who cannot carry loads for you.)

 • Sun hat (wide-brimmed)